streamthoughts/kafka-connect-file-pulse/site/content/en/docs/Developer Guide/filters.md

 ## MultiRowFilter

-The following provides usage information for : `io.streamthoughts.kafka.connect.filepulse.filter.MultiRowFilter`
+The following provides usage information for : `io.streamthoughts.kafka.connect.filepulse.filter.MultiRowFilter`.

-The multirow filter joins multiple lines into a single Struct using a regex pattern.
+The `MultiRowFilter` joins multiple lines into a single Struct using a regex pattern.

 ### Configuration